Healthcare Social Work: Supports Your Organization’s Success, Staff Retention, and Patient Outcomes

 The July 2017 study by the HRSA (Health Resources Services Administration), a department of HHS, provides some insight.
 The study focuses on the non-setting setting prediction of shortage vs. surplus of RNs and LPN/LVNs through 2030 using a statistical model, the HWSM.
 The model includes several variables such as each state’s demographics and health risk factors, as well as the projected number of nurses to replace those projected as leaving and retiring.
-A detailed description of the Model can be found at https://bhw.hrsa.gov/national-center-health-workforce-analysis.
+Explore a detailed description of the Model.

 The most significant finding in the projected supply and demand for RNs and LPNs by 2030 is that is primarily correlated with variation by state; the shortage is not solely a national phenomenon.

 In the 2014 and 2017 HRSA studies, the projected nursing shortage or surplus is state-level and likely reflects local conditions such as the number of new graduates from nursing schools in the state.
 Research indicates that nurses tend to practice in states where they have trained which is associated with the location of nursing schools, the number of applicants being accepted, and availability of qualified faculty.
 HRSA results indicate that the nursing shortage is better understood not at a national level, but rather in the inequitable distribution of RNs and LPNs across states.